CBD for Quitting Smoking: What the Research Says

 As of 2026, CBD is not FDA-approved for smoking cessation.
 The only FDA-approved CBD product is Epidiolex, which is approved for specific seizure disorders.

-The CBD products sold in stores, online, and at gas stations are classified as supplements, not medications.
-This means:
+CBD supplements sold in stores and online are regulated as food supplements, not medications.
+That means:

 This doesnât mean CBD doesnât work.
-It means the product you buy might not contain what you think it contains, and nobody is checking.
+It means the product you buy might not contain what the label says, and no government agency is auditing the store shelf for you.

 If You Want to Try CBD: A Practical Guide